A strategy is not a fixed recipe

 A very aggressive player doesn't end up having many allies or friends.
 Behind the scene, try to make allies with his other enemies and plan an action to undermine the aggressive player.

-Also don't matter if other players think you are a weak player.
+Also, don't matter if other players think you are a weak player.
 Use this as an advantage to strengthen your position out of the spotlight.

 Line of March

 Players should always keep their armies grouped at the front especially when he is going to attack.
+Whenever possible, attack with a large group or armies rather than a medium-sized one.

 It's important to trace the rout of countries he intends to attack so he don't have to leave armies behind.

-Example: you have 30+ armies in the Middle East ready to conquer whole Africa.
+Example: you have 30+ armies in the Middle East ready to conquer Africa.
 Then you first enter through East Africa.
 Then you best attack the territories in the following sequence: Madagascar, South Africa, Congo, North Africa, Egypt.
 He can leave about one-third of the armies in North Africa before attacking Egypt.
 On the transfer, the player can send also one-third of the armies back to the Middle East.

 Like this, you will secure all three borders of Africa in order to maintain the content next round.
 When there is a bigger threat comming from Brazil, the player might leave a greater number of troops in North Africa or even attack Brazil.